carlomunguia/maize/README.md

-# hominy
+# maize
-hominy: a fast,secure e-commerce application written in Go, using Stripe
+maize: a fast,secure e-commerce application written in Go, using Stripe